UKIP — UK Independence Party

 Does UKIP still exist in 2026?

 Yes, UKIP technically still exists as a registered political party but contests very few elections and polls below 1% nationally.
-Most political talent has moved to Reform UK.
+Most former UKIP councillors, activists, and MEPs have moved to Reform UK.
+UKIP’s only practical function is as a historical reminder of how the populist right-wing vote was consolidated — first by Brexit Party, then by Reform UK.

 Did UKIP ever win a Westminster seat at a General Election?

-Only once: Douglas Carswell won Clacton in a 2014 by-election after defecting from the Conservatives, and retained it at the 2015 General Election.
-Mark Reckless won Rochester in a 2014 by-election but lost it in 2015.
+Only once.
+Douglas Carswell won Clacton in a 2014 by-election after defecting from the Conservatives, and retained it at the 2015 General Election.
+Mark Reckless won Rochester & Strood in a 2014 by-election but lost it in May 2015.
+Despite winning 12.6% of the vote nationally in 2015, UKIP ended up with just one seat — an extreme example of the vote-to-seat distortion under First Past the Post.

 When did UKIP win a national election?